Today we look at some of the most affectionate dog breeds known for making their owners happy and supplying endless cuddles and love.

 Obviously, I am biased but Pugs win hands down.
-Kilo is a complete love bug who loves pug hugs and sitting on me or next to someone and demands attention and affection.
-They were bred to be lapdogs and definitely fulfill their purpose.
-Today we look at some of the most affectionate dog breeds who are known for making their owners happy and supplying endless cuddles.
+Kilo is a complete love bug who gives pug hugs and kisses (some dogs do not like hugs).
+He is a “Velcro dog” and demands attention and affection.
+Pugs were bred to be lapdogs and definitely fulfill their purpose as he uses me as a cushion.

 The Most Affectionate Dog Breeds

 Of course, I am biased but Kilo the Pug is a complete love Pug.
 He is always ready for pug hugs and kisses, I even call him my velcro dog.
 I love pugs inquisitive and loyal nature.
 You can’t help but see their wrinkly faces as charming and cute, they are also very playful and mischievous dogs.

 Although this breed of dogs was bred for Chinese nobility they currently serve as family dogs for many families.
 Pugs were apparently one of the most searched breeds on the internet last year according to Google.

 Another royal breed first dubbed the King Charles Spaniel was once the favourite dog breed of King Charles II of England.
 They are popular family dogs thanks to their gentle and affectionate spirits and high intelligence.
 They make great companions and therapy dogs known for their friendliness and patience and are great with children and other pets.

 #3 Labrador and Golden retrievers

 The Golden Retriever is also one of the most popular dog breeds in North America.
 Both the labrador and golden retriever known for their sweet and loving dispositions.
 Too generous of a spirit makes the breed all too welcoming to be a true guard dog.
 That’s why they make amazing family pets and are highly respected and popular therapy, guide, and assistance dogs.

 #4 Bichon Frise